This guidance is for people who wish to appeal a registration decision made by Social Work England.

 - you have provided to support your appeal

 - we will rely on to make our case for the registration decision we made

 The bundle of documents will be sent to both you and the adjudicators.

 It is up to you which documents you want to rely on to support your appeal.

 We ask that you provide as much information as possible when you submit your notice of appeal.
-But if you want to provide more information, please send it to us as soon as possible, so it can be included in the bundle prepared by our legal representatives.
+But if you want to provide more information, please send it to us as soon as possible, so it can be included in the bundle prepared by our advocate.

-If you want to provide additional documentation (outside what is included in the bundle provided by our legal representatives) you will need to provide this in line with any directions given by the adjudicators and within at least 7 calendar days of the date of the appeal.
+If you want to provide additional documentation (outside what is included in the bundle provided by our advocate) you will need to provide this in line with any directions given by the adjudicators and within at least 7 calendar days of the date of the appeal.

-You must send any further documentation to both our legal representatives and the adjudications team via email to: [email protected]
+You must send any further documentation to both our advocate and the hearings team via email to [email protected]

 The appeal panel